SmartSubmittals/saas/README.md

 - Order matters for an Express.js server.
 Not only does the order of Express routes matter, but also the order of Express middleware matters.
 If you move server.use(express.json()); middleware under all Express routes, then you will get an Invalid JSON error.

 - To make BUCKET_FOR_AVATARS available on the browser, you have to update the /app/next.config.js file:

+- For every Express route that accepts a request, we have to define an API method that sends the request.
+Exceptions to this rule include the first API endpoint of our Google OAuth API, where the API endpoint is the button's URL, and some external (third-party) API infrastructures, where we sometimes have to send a request or receive a response from an external server.

 ## Javascript Promises
 - In JavaScript, a Promise object is a special object that has state and result properties, as well as methods (e.g. resolve and reject methods).
 Here's some good documentation for Promise object and its properties: